cdalzell/Lahman/README.md

 ## This version

-This is the **pre-CRAN R** version of the 2018 edition of Sean Lahman's Baseball Database, http://www.seanlahman.com/baseball-archive/statistics/.
-Please see the installation section below for intstructions on how to install this up to date version as we continue work towards an official CRAN release.
+This is the R version of the 2019 edition of Sean Lahman's Baseball Database, http://www.seanlahman.com/baseball-archive/statistics/.

 * A notable change is that the old `Master` table, has been renamed `People` in the Lahman Database.
 To avoid breaking old scripts or examples, the `People` table